OCSS · law → signal → enforcement

 MX LFPDPPP

-EnactedColombia's updated data protection law strengthening privacy protections for minors with enhanced parental consent requirements.
+Nigeria's comprehensive data protection framework establishing rules for processing personal data of minors with parental consent requirements.

 SA PDPL